rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 Wildcard patterns are strings with optional wildcard symbols `*` that match any sequence of characters.

-Wildcard patterns match as wollowing:
+Wildcard patterns match as following:

  * `*` matches any string
  * `foo*` matches any string starting with a `foo`